Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Method

 \subsubsection{Construction from the three representative components}

-To investigate the generalization of final component $\varphi$ in generated trace detection (Eq. \ref{eq:1}), we identify three representative final components from open-source generators in our taxonomy as shown in Fig.\ref{fig:2}: Stable Diffusion 2.1 (VAE.decoder-1.1:Latent diffusion), JanusPro (VQ.de-tokenizer-2.2:Next-token auto-regression), and PixelFlow (Diffusion.denoiser-3.3:End-to-end super-resolution).
-For brevity, we refer to these specific components as \textit{VAE\_1.1}, \textit{VQ\_2.2}, and \textit{Super-resolution\_3.3} respectively in the following sections.
-As discussed in Property 1 (Sec. \ref{sec:method}), the encoder $\mathcal{E}^*$, which is pretrained jointly with $\varphi^*$, is used to approximate the latent input $\mathbf{z}$.
+In our taxonomy (Fig.~\ref{fig:2}), the three primary categories—VAE.decoder, VQ.de-tokenizer, and Diffusion.denoiser—are defined based on the implementation of the final component, while subcategories are further determined by the input space and functional context in which the component operates.
+Consequently, all components within the same primary category can share the same algorithmic pipeline for sample construction.

-Algorithm \ref{alg:1} presents the pseudocode for constructing $\varphi^*(\mathcal{E}^*(\mathbf{x}))$ using the \textit{VAE\_1.1}.
+For brevity, we refer to components in these categories as \textit{VAE}, \textit{VQ}, and \textit{Diffusion} respectively in the following sections.
+As discussed in Property 1, the encoder $\mathcal{E}^*$, which is pretrained jointly with $\varphi^*$, is used to approximate the latent input $\mathbf{z}$.
+Algorithm \ref{alg:1} presents the pseudocode for constructing $\varphi^*(\mathcal{E}^*(\mathbf{x}))$ using the \textit{VAE}.
 The implementation requires only a few lines of code and is significantly more efficient than executing the full generative pipeline.
-For \textit{VQ\_2.2}, the de-tokenizer acts as $\varphi^*$ and the image tokenizer as $\mathcal{E}^*$ to approximate image tokens $\mathbf{z}$, as outlined in Algorithm \ref{alg:2}.
-In \textit{Super-resolution\_3.3}, the input $\mathbf{z}$ is a noisy version of the real image, $\alpha\mathbf{x} + \beta\epsilon_t$, where $\epsilon \sim \mathcal{N}(0, I)$.
+For \textit{VQ}, the de-tokenizer acts as $\varphi^*$ and the image tokenizer as $\mathcal{E}^*$ to approximate image tokens $\mathbf{z}$, as outlined in Algorithm \ref{alg:2}.
+In \textit{Diffusion}, the input $\mathbf{z}$ is a noisy version of the input, $\alpha\mathbf{x} + \beta\epsilon_t$, where $\epsilon \sim \mathcal{N}(0, I)$.
 The noise level can be adjusted by selecting the starting timestep $t$ for denoising (Algorithm \ref{alg:3}).

-\subsubsection{Sparse Sampling from Combined Constructions}
+\subsubsection{Sparse sampling from combined constructions}